 As expected the use of more frequency channels improves the chances for lack of interference.

-It is expect that real life scenarios will provide even better results due factors not considered in this analysis such as obstacles to pure LoS propagation, such as rooftop height being non-uniform across the deployment area and foliage height often exceeding the rooftop height.
+It is expect that real-life scenarios will provide even better results due to factors not considered in this analysis such as obstacles to pure LOS propagation as well as such as rooftop height being non-uniform across the deployment area and foliage height often exceeding the rooftop height.

 Manhattan grid Street-level scenario (MGWS - MGWS)

 The street level deployment scenario assumes a Manhattan grid of buildings in which wireless links are deployed across the streets.
 In the specific analysed scenario, block size is taken as 90 m and street width is taken as 15 m.
 The simulation examines the chances for interference between a collocated pair of links using the same frequency channel.
 The link distance for both links ranges from 20 to 300 m.
 The distance between the interfering links to the interfered link also ranges from 20 to 300 m.
 The simulation consists of generating 10000 random configurations per interfering to interfered distance.
 The frequency simulated is 61.5 GHz, and co-channel interference thresholds are taken from ETSI Harmonised Standard EN 302 217-2 [4].
-A graphical depiction of the simulation scenario is shown in Figure 13, where the blue lines represent the victim link whereas the red lines represent the interfering link.
+A graphical depiction of the simulation scenario is shown in Figure 13 where the blue lines represent the victim link whereas the red lines represent the interfering link.